2011–12 Ukrainian Second League

 The 2011–12 Ukrainian Second League was the 21st season of 3rd level professional football in Ukraine.
 There are two groups of competition divided by region.
-Both Group competitions began on July 23, 2011.
-The competition had a winter break from November 6, 2012 and until April 2, 2012.
-The group competitions will complete on 28 May 2012.
+Both Group competitions began on 23 July 2011.
+The competition had a winter break from 6 November 2012 and until 2 April 2012.
+The group competitions completed on 28 May 2012.
 The championship game was played between the top teams of each group competition on 2 June 2012.